zachbernheimer/SelfAssemblySim/README.md

 ## Example Parameters
 ### Tips
 One factor that limits the effectiveness of the 2D simulation is that for real NP assembly, the third dimension allows particles to be much more mobile.
 In the 2D simulation, particles can more easily become trapped in unfavorable positions.
 While this occurs in 3D assembly as well, it can be trickier to anneal the crystal structure in the 2D simulation because particles simply have fewer degrees of freedom.
 In complex systems, this often leads to small regions which have the predicted structure scattered within an amorphous region.
-Playing with variables such as temperature, bond stiffness, gravity, dissociation rate, cooldown, and the "allow bond rotation" button while the simulation is running can help vary the mobility of atoms within the crystal.
-If you don't see the structure you expect right away, try
+Playing with variables such as temperature, bond stiffness, gravity, dissociation rate, cooldown, and the "allow bond rotation" button while the simulation is running can help tune the resulting structure.

 ### Self-complementary NPs
 This is the default configuration of the simulation on startup.
 You can add multiple groups of self-interacting particles with different properties to see how they form different regions within the crystal.
 A system of identicle self-interacting particles will form a hexagonal crystal lattice as pictured below, which is the close-packed lattice for 2D particles.